PomaHic/selenium/README.md

 # selenium
-this is the project in which i practice with Cucumber, Page Object and Page Factory
+This is a project in which I practiced writing autotests using Cucumber, Page Object and Page Factory